colmhaugh/hangman-game/README.md

 ## How to play

 The object of the game is to guess the letters of the hidden word.
 The player will have 6 lives.
-The user will loose a life for every incorrect guess.
+The user will lose a life for every incorrect guess.

 There are 3 categories to choose from: